kognifai/PoseidonNext-Framework/Services.md

 ### Services   [![Gitter Join the chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kognifai/Lobby)
 Services are library packages intented for specific set of tasks.
-Poseidon Next offers the following services that cab be used in your application.
+Poseidon Next offers the following services that can be used in your application.

  - [App location Service](PoseidonNext-documentation/SDK-reference/App-Locations-Service.md)
  - [Authentication Service](PoseidonNext-documentation/SDK-reference/Authentication-Service.md)